CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/04-queue-storage-send-receive.md

 ### Task 1: Create Azure Queue storage resources

-In this section of the exercise you create the needed resources in Azure with the Azure CLI.
+In this task, you will create the Azure storage resources required for Azure Queue Storage by provisioning a new storage account using the Azure CLI.

 1. In your browser navigate to the Azure portal